Last updated on May 10th, 2019 at 12:53 pm

 - If your IP doesn't have a meat/stew option just chose "Pressure Cook" and set the timer.

-2 to 3 pounds brisket: Cook on high pressure for 60 minutes.
+2 to 3 pounds brisket: Cook on high pressure for 55 to 60 minutes.

 4 to 5 pounds brisket: Cook on high pressure for 90 minutes.